 - Built with high quality components

-Active Digital Noise Cancelling Technology
+Active Digital ANC

 The ANC tech on this particular model has gotten mixed reviews across the board.
 While they don’t completely eliminate outside noise, they do dampen it to the point where you feel insulated from it distracting you too much.

 Compared to the Bose QC35’s noise cancelling ability, they fall short.
 Also, since these are more hefty and not as good at blocking noise out, they’re probably best for home or office use rather than a walk-around pair.